-The waterfalls at Tamasopo are awesome!
+The waterfalls at Tamasopo are fantastic!
 What the waterfalls lack in height, they make up for in quantity.
-There are several waterfalls here and you can swim up to virtually every one of them.
+There are several waterfalls here, and you can swim up to virtually each one.

 There are also LOTS of opportunities to jump (and even rope swing) into the waterfall pools.
-And with different jumping heights, from 1-5 meters in height, there is something for everyone.
+And with different jumping heights, from 1-5 meters, there is something for everyone.

-The single biggest downside of Tamasopo, however, is that the entire area has now become a pricey Ecopark catering to weekend domestic tourists.
+However, the biggest downside of Tamasopo is that the entire area has become a pricey Ecopark catering to weekend domestic tourists.